Samantha Harvey (singer): Career

 While still working as a house cleaner, Harvey began building a following on her YouTube channel by posting covers of songs by artists like, Adele, Celine Dion, Ed Sheeran, Little Mix, Selena Gomez, Birdy, and numerous others.
 By April 2016, she was nearing 1 million likes on her Facebook account.
 She released her first original single, "Wonderland", in September 2016.
 In November 2016, she appeared on Good Morning Britain singing the weather report.

 By April 2017, her YouTube channel had 400,000 subscribers and that number increased to 600,000 by June.
 In July, her independently released single, "Forgive Forget", reached number 4 on the iTunes chart and number 48 on the UK Singles Chart.
 Around that time, she quit her cleaning business to focus exclusively on music.
 In October 2017, she was signed to Virgin EMI Records and Capitol Records.

-Harvey released her debut major label single, "Please", in February 2018, and, as of March 2018, it has peaked at number 67 on the UK Singles Chart.
-She has also continued releasing covers, including one of Shania Twain's "From This Moment On" and Dua Lipa's "IDGAF" in February 2018.
+Harvey released her debut major label single, "Please", in February 2018, and it peaked at number 67 on the UK Singles Chart.
+She continued releasing covers, including one of Shania Twain's "From This Moment On" and Dua Lipa's "IDGAF" in February 2018.
 In March 2018, Harvey released her debut EP, Please, through Virgin EMI.
 Later that year, German singer and songwriter, Nico Santos, collaborated with Harvey on a revised version of his single, "Rooftop".
 In July 2018, she was featured on the Alex Adair and Delayers track, "Dominos".
 She also appeared in the song's accompanying music video.

-Later in 2018, Harvey embarked on a headlining tour throughout the UK and Ireland called the "Between Us Tour".
-In November 2019, she released a new single entitled "Get To Know You".
-On 1 July 2022, she released single "Heartbreak Hangover".
+Later in 2018, Harvey headlined throughout the UK and Ireland for the "Between Us Tour", performing both original songs from the EP and covers.
+In November 2019, she released a single entitled "Get to Know You".
+On 1 July 2022, she released "Heartbreak Hangover".